 Apples are an easy and versatile addition to meals and snacks.
 They’re delicious raw, baked, caramelized, grilled, poached, sautéed and even stewed.
 The sweet flavor of apples goes particularly well with cinnamon, which is beneficial for stabilizing blood sugar, stimulating circulation and decreasing inflammation.
 Always enjoy apples with the peel for maximum health benefits.

 Select organic apples that are shiny, firm and free of bruises.
-Local spotlight: Silva’s Orchard at the MPC Farmers Market on Fridays from 10am to 2pm.
 Try different varieties to mix it up.
 Avoid cutting apples until just before enjoying to prevent oxidation.
 Apples will stay fresh for up to 3 weeks in the fridge.